AlexanderAgd/CLIST/README.md

 # CLIST
 C List, universal list solution for C language.
-Supports all kind of data in a list: char, short, int, long, void, pointes, long double, structs.
+Supports all kind of data in a list: char, short, int, long, void, pointers, long double, structs.
 One enum, one struct and one function - very EASY.
 <pre>
 typedef struct CList